 SI-UK can help you apply to study Nursing in the UK.
 Arrange your free consultation at our offices or via Skype.

 Most nursing degrees last for four years and students will cover a wide variety of the different aspects of Nursing during this time.
-Compulsory courses in life sciences will take place; while placements in various community and medical centres will enable students to gain firsthand experience of their profession.
+A nursing course includes compulsory courses in life sciences; while placements in various community and medical centres will enable students to gain firsthand experience of their profession.
 Lectures, tutorials, practical sessions and group work will cover each aspect of Nursing during the study.

 Nursing graduates can focus on four separate areas during the study – adult, child, learning disability and mental health – which will shape your future career.
 No two days for a fully qualified nurse are ever the same, and choosing what to focus on at the beginning of your career does not mean you are held in that particular environment permanently.